-MBRS-RISE and MARC U*STAR mentors are the foundation of our student training programs.
-We are looking for researchers who will provide our traines with inspiration and encouragement as well as an excellent research experience.
+MARC and RISE mentors are the foundation of our student training programs.
+We are looking for researchers who will provide our trainees with inspiration and encouragement as well as an excellent research experience.
 Mentors must be performing behavioral, biomedically- or chemically-oriented research and must submit a mentor application.
 Mentor application will be assessed by the Program Advisory Committee.

 When you are seeking a mentor, you need to be aware of two things:

-- Not all of these people have space in their labs to take a student, even if they are approved by MBRS-RISE or MARC-U*STAR.
+- Not all of these people have space in their labs to take a student, even if they are approved by MARC-U*STAR or RISE.

-To find a research mentor, click here for the list of program approved mentors.
+To find a research mentor, check out the list of program approved mentors.

-Please use the following links to apply to be a MBRS-RISE/MARC-U*STAR mentor.
+Please use the following links to apply to be a MARC/RISE mentor.

 - Nature's Guide for Mentors